Drummer Steve DiStanislao über David Gilmour

 David Gilmour 25.6.2016 Wroclaw

 Neues Interview mit Drummer Steve DiStanislao in dem über verschiedene Aspekte seiner Zusammenarbeit mit David Gilmour spricht.
-Nach einem Crosby & Nash Konzert in der Royal Festival Hall kam Gilmour auf ihn ob er für ihn spielen möchte.
+Nach einem Crosby & Nash Konzert in der Royal Festival Hall kam Gilmour auf ihn, ob er für ihn spielen möchte.
 Gilmour lässt seinen Musikern Freiraum.
 Er würde nur intervenieren, wenn etwas nicht richtig ist, so DiStanislao.

 Did you ever find out what it was that David Gilmour saw or heard that night that got him interested in you to be his drummer?